microsoft/onnxruntime/docs/ContribOperators.md

 ## com.microsoft
 ### <a name="com.microsoft.Attention"></a><a name="com.microsoft.attention">**com.microsoft.Attention**</a>

-  Multi-Head Attention that can be either unidirectional (like GPT-2) or bidirectional (like BERT).

-  The weights for input projection of Q, K and V are merged.
-The data is stacked on the second dimension.
-Its shape is (input_hidden_size, hidden_size + hidden_size + v_hidden_size).
-Here hidden_size is the hidden dimension of Q and K, and v_hidden_size is that of V.

-  The mask_index is optional.
-Besides raw attention mask with shape (batch_size, total_sequence_length) or (batch_size, sequence_length, total_sequence_length) with value 0 for masked and 1 otherwise,
-  we support other two formats: When input has right-side padding, mask_index is one dimension with shape (batch_size), where value is actual sequence length excluding padding.
-When input has left-side padding, mask_index has shape (2 * batch_size), where the values are the exclusive end positions followed by the inclusive start positions.

-  When unidirectional is 1, each token only attends to previous tokens.

-  Both past and present state are optional.
-They shall be used together, and not allowed to use only one of them.

-  When weights is not provided, key and value are required.
-In this situation, MatMul for input projection is excluded, and input is the query after projection.
-The bias is included for performance consideration.

-  The qkv_hidden_sizes is required only when K and V have different hidden sizes.

-  When there is past state, hidden dimension for Q, K and V shall be the same.

-  The total_sequence_length is past_sequence_length + kv_sequence_length.
-Here kv_sequence_length is the length of K or V.
-  For self attention, kv_sequence_length equals to sequence_length (sequence length of Q).
-  For cross attention, query and key might have different lengths.

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.